richmahn/en_tn/jhn/12/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 12:38 and 40, which is quoted from the OT.
+The ULB does this with the poetry in 12:38 and 40, which are words from the OT.

 Verse 16 is a commentary on these events.
 It is possible to put this entire verse in parentheses in order to set it apart from the narrative of the story.